Liner Notes

 Output statements, such as

-What are some strategies you can use when you’re frustrated by a bug in your code?
+Explain two strategies you can use when you’re frustrated by a bug in your code.

 8. Arrays